Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Tanunda recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Tanunda averaged approximately 31 new dwelling approvals annually over the past five financial years, totalling 159 homes.
-As of FY26, 19 approvals have been recorded.
-The population has declined in recent years, yet housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
-New homes are being built at an average expected construction cost value of $322,000.
+As of FY-26 so far, 35 approvals have been recorded.
+The population decline in recent years has not affected housing supply adequacy relative to demand, maintaining a balanced market with good buyer choice.
+New homes are being constructed at an average value of $322,000.

-This financial year, $8.5 million in commercial approvals have been registered, indicating the area's residential character.
-Compared to the Rest of SA, Tanunda has similar development levels per person, supporting market stability aligned with regional patterns.
-Recent development has consisted entirely of standalone homes, maintaining the area's traditional low density character focused on family homes appealing to those seeking space.
+This year, $8.5 million in commercial approvals have been registered, indicating the area's residential character.
+Compared to the rest of South Australia, Tanunda has similar development levels per person, supporting market stability aligned with regional patterns.
+All recent developments have consisted of standalone homes, preserving the area's traditional low-density character focused on family homes appealing to those seeking space.

 The location currently has approximately 166 people per dwelling approval, suggesting an expanding market.
-By 2041, Tanunda is projected to grow by 511 residents.
-With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+According to AreaSearch's latest quarterly estimate, Tanunda is projected to grow by 511 residents by 2041.
+With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development